scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

 Professor with a teaching emphasis on clinical inquiry, physiology and cardiopulmonary physical therapy.
 Founded and directed the Plymouth State University DPT program and relinquished administrative duties in 2020 in order to focus on scholarship (teaching and research).
-Current scholarly interests include developing a unified physiological theory of adaptation and stress disequilibrium.
+Current scholarship includes developing a unified physiological theory of adaptation and stress disequilibrium.